coins/bitcoin-scripts/modular-arithmetic.md

 	DUP 128 GREATERTHANOREQUAL
 	IF 128 SUB ENDIF

-	# If X was odd we have to subtract 1/4 mod N
+	# If the 2nd bit was odd we have to subtract 1/4 mod N
 	DUP 64 GREATERTHANOREQUAL
 	IF 64 SUB ENDIF

-	# If X was odd we have to subtract 1/8 mod N
+	# If the 3rd bit was odd we have to subtract 1/8 mod N
 	DUP 32 GREATERTHANOREQUAL
 	IF 32 SUB ENDIF